 Across CBD, medical and recreational markets, Europe is moving in the right direction.
 While legislation and regulation remain both fragmented and complex, opportunities are developing for international operators across the bloc.

-The perfect storm is being created in the European market but North American manufacturers, distributors and investors must act on available market insights to get ahead of the competition.
+A perfect storm is brewing in the European market, but North American manufacturers, distributors and investors must act on available market insights to get ahead of the competition.
 Businesses must educate themselves on the most up-to-date methods of working with regulators region-by-region, start discussions now with the best logistics firms and understand how other businesses have succeeded in an increasingly competitive landscape.

 Join the key innovators, operators and investors from both sides of the Atlantic, as Cannabis Europa Toronto: The Transatlantic Forum and Cannabis Europa New York: The Leaders Summit arrives in North America this November.
 Limited tickets are now available, book yours now.